-To kick off the last leg of the 2019 Summer Ambassador Tour, we headed east to the Kootenays!
-On our first day we enjoyed a beautiful trek through Kelowna, taking the time to visit the depots we had missed on our previous trip through the Okanagan.
+To kick off the last leg of the 2019 Summer Ambassador Tour, we headed east for a recycling adventure in the Kootenays!
+On our first day, we enjoyed a beautiful trek through Kelowna, taking the time to visit the recycling locations we had missed on our previous trip through the Okanagan.

 The next morning we spent the day at the Nelson Farmers Market, which hosts various talented vendors, crafters, and an assortment of local produce.
-The streets were bustling when we arrived and the community members came to us with all of their recycling questions.
-The main question we kept on getting was, “what do you guys take?”.
+The streets were bustling and the public came to us with all of their recycling questions.
+The main question we kept on getting was, “where can we recycle when you’re not around?”.
 So happy you asked!
-We directed them to www.electrorecycle.ca as well as the Nelson Leafs Bottle Depot (a quick two minute drive from the market).
-It was a pleasant experience to be in such an environmentally-minded town, surrounded by stunning views of the luscious mountains and the lake below.
-What a beautiful place to recycle!
+We directed them to www.electrorecycle.ca as well as the Nelson Leafs Bottle Depot (a quick two-minute drive from the market).
+Nelson appeared like such an environmentally-minded town.
+We were lucky to be surrounded by stunning views of the luscious mountains and the lake below.
+What a beautiful place!

 Salmo and the SteamTruck

 The following day, we had the pleasure of collaborating with Farrell and his mobile repair SteamTruck at the Salmo Valley Farmers Market.
-It was wonderful to be able to host a collection event with a focus around repairing and learning about all the fascinating projects that Farrell brings to the communities he visits across British Columbia.
-Not only does he specialize in repairs, but Farrell ensures that everyday items such as pop bottles and cans are reused and re-purposed into children’s games and even kitchenware.
-As Farrell said, reuse and repair is the first option.
-Recycling is the last.
+It was wonderful to be able to host a collection event with a focus on repairs.
+Farell told us about all the fascinating projects that he brings to the communities he visits across British Columbia.
+He specializes in repairs but also ensures that everyday items such as pop bottles and cans are reused and re-purposed into children’s games or kitchenware.
+As Farrell says, “reuse and repair are the first options.
+Recycling is the last”.
 He was so happy to show us a blender he had repaired with his 3D printer, creating a new lid for it as the old one had broken.

 Our meeting with the Kootenay Boundary Regional District

-We had the opportunity to meet with Tim from the Kootenay Boundary Regional District in Trail to see how ElectroRecycle is performing in this area of the province.
-As this region covers several rural areas, we were thrilled to have some inside knowledge as to where we might be able to establish ElectroRecycle collection sites in the future, as well as organizing collection events to ensure our products are kept out of landfill.
+We had the opportunity to meet with Tim from the Kootenay Boundary Regional District in Trail to see how ElectroRecycle is performing in this area.
+We were thrilled to get some inside perspective as to where we might be able to establish ElectroRecycle collection sites in the future.

 If your community is interested in participating at or hosting a collection event with ElectroRecycle please let us know!
 You can reach out to us via email at firstname.lastname@example.org.